juanandresledesmariso/Qubika/ExploratoryTestingReport.md

 Severity: *Low* (Functional impact is minimal, but affects user experience and indicates a security configuration oversight that could be tightened or fixed).

 ![SecurityPolicy](images/SecurityPolicy.png)

+## Suggestions for Improvement

+**Improvement: Implement Session Timeout**

+Description: During all testing phases, it was observed that the application session does not appear to have an automatic timeout.
+Users remain logged in indefinitely unless they explicitly log out.
+This poses a security risk, especially in shared environments.

+Suggestion: Implement a configurable session timeout mechanism.
+After a period of inactivity, the user should be automatically logged out for security reasons.
+A warning message could be displayed a few minutes before the session expires, giving the user an option to extend it.

+Benefit: Enhances security by reducing the risk of unauthorized access if a user leaves their session unattended.
+Improves compliance with security best practices and provides a more secure user experience.